Share this post on:

 • There are also several contrasts between Twos and Eights.

-• Twos focuses a great deal of attention on their image and how people perceive them, while Eights may express an attitude of “not caring what others think of them.”
+• Twos focus a great deal of attention on their image and how people perceive them, while Eights may express an attitude of “not caring what others think of them.”

 • Most Eights can relatively quickly feel and express anger and confront conflictual situations, even if they don’t “like” conflict.